Resinchem/Tailwind2MQTT/README.md

 Bridge providing an MQTT interface to Tailwind iQ3 Smart Garage Opener

+### Update: Tailwind can also be integrated via the HomeKit Controller integration in Home Assistant, whether you have HomeKit or not.

+See [Using HomeKit Controller Integration](https://github.com/Resinchem/Tailwind2MQTT/wiki/Using-HomeKit-Controller-Integration) in the wiki for an alternative to using this bridge.

 # IMPORTANT:  THIS BRIDGE IS STILL IN ALPHA
 ### *Your Tailwind device must be running the beta firmware v9.87 or later*